ons-cherif/OperationalizingMLModel/README.md

 # Operationalizing Machine Learning Model

+## Overview

-## This project is part of the Udacity Azure ML Nanodegree.
+This project is part of the Udacity Azure ML Nanodegree.
 In this project, we Deploy a Model, configure logging and consume its endpoint by providing an URI and a key using consume tab under Model pane within the endpoint section on Azure ML.
 This model is then compared to an Azure ML SDK implementation of the same steps.

 ## Architectural Diagram
 *TODO*: Provide an architectual diagram of the project and give an introduction of each step.
 An architectural diagram is an image that helps visualize the flow of operations from start to finish.
 In this case, it has to be related to the completed project, with its various stages that are critical to the overall flow.
 For example, one stage for managing models could be "using Automated ML to determine the best model".